-As a group, English language learners in years 1-4 are closer in English proficiency to native speakers of the same age than are English language learners in later years.
-Teachers can, therefore, select or adapt resources that are designed for native speakers of English in years 1-4.
+English language learners in years 5-8 who are at the early stages of the progressions need systematic support from their teachers to gain the English language skills they need for learning at their cohort (peer) level in all the curriculum areas.
+Teachers also need to adapt and modify curriculum content so that these learners are better able to understand it.
 This booklet can help you to decide how far to adapt the content of oral and written resources to personalise learning for your diverse learners (as recommended in Quality Teaching for Diverse Students in Schooling: Best Evidence Synthesis).

-It's vital that the language-learning needs of learners in years 1-4 are diagnosed accurately so that they can get the kind of help they need.
+It's therefore vital that the language-learning needs of learners in years 5-8 are diagnosed accurately so that they can get the kind of help they need.
 ESOL specialists (and other relevant specialists) should be involved in diagnosing each learner's language-learning needs and in adapting the content of learning resources to meet these needs.
-You can look at some successful adaptations of content for English language learners in mainstream classes on ESOL Online (www.tki.org.nz/r/esol/esolonline/).
+You can look at some successful adaptations of content for English language learners in mainstream classes on the DVD series Making Language and Learning Work 3 (forthcoming) and on ESOL Online (www. tki.org.nz/r/esol/esolonline/).

-It's also important to reinforce the value of an English language learner's first language.
-Research shows that when a learner is encouraged to discuss concepts and tasks in their first language, their achievement is likely to be higher.
+It's also important to reinforce the value of an English language learner's first language.1 Research shows that when a learner is encouraged to discuss concepts and tasks in their first language, their achievement is likely to be higher.

-This booklet is arranged into three sections: Oral Language, Reading, and Writing, each relevant to teachers of learners in years 1-4.
+This booklet is arranged into three sections: Oral Language, Reading, and Writing, each relevant to teachers of learners in years 5-8.
 It also includes a section with learning prompts that are appropriate for this age group.
-The Record of Progress form on page 64 allows teachers to record the progress of individual learners.
+The Record of Progress form on page 81 allows teachers to record the progress of individual learners.